Lunch / Dinner

 Rosemary & Orange-Glazed Pork Tenderloin

 This hearty, quick-and-easy dish highlights a combination of sweet, sour, and savory flavors, without being heavy.
 Fresh rosemary and orange juice turn this tender cut of pork into a grilled masterpiece.
 Cheese polenta makes it a dining experience.
-See our video for instructions on how to trim a pork loin roast.

 FOR THE RELISH, HEAT: